Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

   - If there is no pipeline listed:

     - Click the plus (**+**) symbol to create a new pipeline.
     - On the pop-up that appears, select **Use Transformer for Snowflake**.
-If you were creating a pipeline that used one of our other engines, you would need to Create a Deployment to set up those engines, but since we are using Serverless Transformer for Snowflake, that is unnecessary.
+If you were creating a pipeline that used one of our other engines, you would need to **Create a Deployment** to set up those engines, but since we are using serverless Transformer for Snowflake, that is unnecessary.

       ![Tx 4 Snowflake Pipeline](assets/ss_tx4snowflake_pipeline.png)

     - A new window will appear to create your pipeline.

-        - Give your pipeline a name and (optionally) add a description.
+        - Give your pipeline a name and add a description (optional).
-        - The Engine Type: Transformer for Snowflake is pre-selected for you.
+        - **Engine Type**: ``Transformer for Snowflake`` is pre-selected
-        - Select *Next*.
+        - Select **Next**.

           ![Pipeline Settings](assets/ss_tx4snowflake_pipeline_settings.png)